ShehryarX/graphql-store/README.md

 We should be able to manipulate this data.
 Here are the methods I've implemented:

 - Create product
+  - Adds a new product given required parameters (see docs)
 - Create shopping cart
 - Add product to shopping cart
+  - Updates the product list inside the ShoppingCart object
 - Checkout shopping cart
+  - Will ensure there are enough products to be checkout out
+  - Will update product count upon successful purchase

 ## Documentation